pablocardona03/backend-devops-portfolio/user-api-flask/README.md

 - `404` is returned if you try to edit/delete a non-existing user
 - The project uses Flask’s built-in server, suitable for development only

 ---

-## 🧠 Future Improvements

-- Replace with Gunicorn for production deployments
-- Add authentication (JWT or API key)
-- Add pagination to `/users`
-- Add automatic tests using `pytest`

----